 Forty miles offshore—it wasn’t like you were on Wall Street protesting the bankers stealing the clothes off your back.

 Truth be told, I have never liked disrobing in front of strangers.
 There was that retreat in Mendocino I went to with my girlfriend once — a two-day quest for the nearest rock or plant to stand behind while I smiled at other guests: Hello!
+Yes . . .
 Beautiful day, isn’t it?
-Yes. . .
-To be caught padding around the jangada’s deck — starkers — would have been embarrassing for me, as it would have been for the jangadeiros — to catch me padding around said deck starkers.
+To be caught padding around the deck — starkers — would have been embarrassing for me, as it would have been for the jangadeiros — to catch me padding around said deck starkers.

-While we are on the subject of going in the buff, please let me set the record straight.
+While we are on the subject, let me set the record straight.
 There is a prevalent misconception that Brazilians, because of the skimpy bathing suits they wear, their tangas, love to let it all hang out (ao ar livre, as they say).
 Well, nothing could be further from the truth.
 Brazilians, in general, are no fan of public nudity, except maybe at Carnival time.
-Even then the parade of flesh is never extreme or gratuitous — more artistic and enthusiastic — a bright display of the beautiful human body.
+And even then the parade of flesh is never extreme or gratuitous — more artistic, enthusiastic — a bright display of the beautiful human body.
 And beautiful it is — just add glitter.

 Brazilians are fundamentally a modest people, a respectful people, a devotional people.
 Yes — devotional.
 They are devoted to their families, as they are to their church, as they are to their national sport — futebol — which they love with a passion.
-True, they do have those funky little Love Motels all over the place where you can rent a room or carport by the minute (and much fun is made of them along with the whoopee).
-But the love motels actually serve an important function (fill an urgent need you might say) in a society that has a fairly rigid moral structure.
+True, they do have those funky Love Motels all over the place where you can rent a room or carport by the minute (and much fun is made of this along with the whoopee).
+But the motels actually serve an important function (fill an urgent need, you might say) in a society that has a fairly rigid moral structure.
 In a country where it is common for unmarried children to live at home through their twenties, such liberal behavior would never be condoned inside the house.
-The love motels provide a simple solution to this.
+The Love Motels provide a simple solution to this.
 They are the result of yet another devotional act — one that is usually performed behind closed doors.